CJduncan/DepictJS/README.md

 ## 🤝 Contributing

-We welcome contributions to UI Flow Generator!
+We welcome contributions to DepictJS!

 ## 📄 License